 Yet, curiously, Franklin had not been the first to observe this striking cross pattern.
 Almost a year earlier, the physicist William Astbury working in his lab at the University of Leeds had obtained an almost identical X-ray diffraction pattern of DNA.

-Despite obtaining this clue that would prove to be so vital to Watson and Crick, Astbury never solved the double-helical structure himself and while the Cambridge duo went to win the Nobel Prize for their work, Astbury remains largely forgotten.
+Despite obtaining this clue that would prove to be so vital to Watson and Crick, Astbury never solved the double-helical structure himself and while the Cambridge duo went on to win the Nobel Prize for their work, Astbury remains largely forgotten.

 To dismiss him in this way, however, is not only both hasty and short-sighted, but also a gross misjudgement of his real contribution to science.
 For his true scientific legacy extended much further than merely pioneering the methods that would eventually be used to solve the structure of DNA.